ALW93/App-Academy/7.27-7.31/Monday/Notes.md

 - **Some practical scenarios**:
   - Requesting data from an external server, we do not know when we will get a response back.
-  - If we expect a user to interact with our programs we do not know when they will press certainbuttons, scroll, etc.
+  - If we expect a user to interact with our programs we do not know when they will press certain buttons, scroll, etc.

 ---